© Duke Benadon

 Growing Aloe catengiana

-Aloe catengiana is an easily grown plant and can be propagated both vegetatively or by seed.
-Cuttings ranging from 100-150 mm in length root rapidly in moist sand during spring or summer.
+Aloe catengiana is an easily grown plant and can be propagated by cuttings.
+Cuttings ranging from 100–150 mm in length root rapidly in moist sand during spring or summer.
 A rooting hormone is not required.
 The plants grow rapidly, shooting from the base.
 They can be planted out in containers or on rockeries and a generous application of compost should boost its performance.
-The best time for growing it from seed is spring or summer.
-It is recommended to add a fungicide when watering.
-The plants grow fairly fast and can reach flowering stage in about three years.
-They are best sown in a sandy, well-drained potting soil in a warm shady position in standard seed trays.
-Germination usually takes place within three weeks.
-Cover seed with a thin layer of sand (1-2 mm) and keep moist.
-The seedlings can be planted out in individual bags or containers as soon as they are large enough to handle.
-Keep in a cool situation and provide sufficient moisture.

-Aloe catengiana thrives in containers (or large hanging baskets), on steep embankments or in rockeries.
+Aloe catengiana thrives in dry savanna gardens.
 It should preferably be grown in full sun.
-The species proliferates readily and soon becomes spreading or pendent.
-It flowers readily.
-It is best grown in well drained sandy soil and an annual compost dressing will improve its growth performance.
-When grown in containers the plants should be kept dry in summer and protected from severe frosts.
+The species proliferates and soon becomes spreading or scandent.
+It is best grown in well-drained sandy soil and an annual compost dressing will improve its growth performance.
+When grown in containers the plants should be kept dry in winter and protected from severe frosts.
 They are fairly pest-free, but will rapidly rot if kept too wet or in poorly drained soil.
 Aloe catengiana responds well to feeding with organic fertiliser, which should be applied during spring and summer.

 References and suggested reading

 - Gunn, M. & Codd, L.E.
 1981.
 Botanical exploration of southern Africa.
 Balkema, Cape Town.